leandrolanzieri/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 # 3. The RIOT Registry
-The RIOT Registry is a module in charge of exposing an **interface for handling persistent module configurations**.
+The RIOT Registry is a module in charge of exposing an **interface for handling persistent module configurations** (via registry handlers).
 The RIOT registry allows, among others, to:
 - Get or set a configuration parameter
 - Commit a configuration group